 - Valuable: When you launch your website/application it is important to make sure that it gives the best results and adds some value to your brand.
 The product should improve and benefit customers.
 If there are any issues with your website or services make it a point to fix them.
 The lack of value will damage your company’s reputation and may make you lose credibility.
 Learn and improve the User Experience from customer feedback and solve the queries presented by your customers through customer helplines or chatbots.
 Develop a system that boosts your reputation.

 - Findable: Creating a usable and attractive website is not enough.
-A company must advertise their products and services to their target audiences.
+A company must advertise its products and services to its target audiences.
 When people learn about your website, it increases the chances of them using it to find solutions.
 Convey what your website/app does differently through promotional activities to stand out from your competitors.

 On your website display all the main features and your contact information.
 Make your services easy-to-use for your target audiences.
 Try to reduce the efforts of the user, for instance, you can provide the option of Google or Facebook log-in without asking your customer to create a registered account on your app/website.
 The customer should be able to navigate through your site without any hassle.